-Most Web developers put SEO issues on the back burner while moving a website, when in reality, they should be putting SEO as a top priority.
+Most web developers put SEO issues on the back burner while moving a website, when in reality, they should be putting SEO as a top priority.
 If the site is not optimized effectively, people will not be able to find the site, so all of your efforts moving the site or redesigning it will have been for nothing.
-There are three main components a site move that require SEO: before the launch, during the launch and after the launch.
+There are three main components of a site move that require SEO for website redesign: before the launch, during the launch, and after the launch.

 - Traffic analysis: Using Google or Bing Webmaster Tools, check and see if the site has any crawl errors.
 Understand what needs to be done to resolve these errors, and make a list of recommendations for the Web developer to resolve during the site move.

 - Benchmark current keywords: See which keywords you are ranking for before the launch and for which landing pages.
 This will give an opportunity to provide content writers the ability to incorporate these and new keywords into the copy of pages as the site move takes place.
 Also consider setting up a tracking campaign for these keywords using the BrightEdge Data Cube to measure keyword performance before and after the launch.

 - Landing pages: Record which landing pages get the most traffic, as well as which ones rank for which keywords, and which position they hold for each keyword.
 Record how many each of the top landing pages internal links they have pointing at them.

 - Existing 404 errors: List out the 404 errors on your site that need to be resolved during your site move.